gradle/gradle/design-docs/publication-model.md

     * `revision`
     * `configuration`
 5. Add an `IvyConfiguration` concept.
 This is a collection of things that can be converted into a collection of `IvyDependency` instances.
-6. Add a named container of `IvyConfiguration` instances to `IvyDependencyDescriptor`.
+6. Add a named container of `IvyConfiguration` instances to `IvyModuleDescriptor`.

 For the singleton `ivy` and `maven` instances, these properties would have defaults as specified earlier.